Home Index Site Search E-Mail Yellowsheet

 0

-Pilot Joel Premselaar made a forced landing on the B-1 range emergency strip 7 mi.
+Pilot Lt(jg).
+Joel Premselaar, 31, made a forced landing on the B-1 range emergency strip 7 mi.
 NW Armitage Field after a 2.75" FFAR misfired from an experimental launcher.
 The rocket tore a 15" x 4" piece from one prop blade and damaged two others causing severe engine vibrations that required the engine to be shut down.
 The B-1 strip was 4,000' long by 70' wide, 1500' blacktop and 2,500' hard pack leveled dirt at 2256' elev.
-Joel was a 31 year old Ltjg at the time.

 121698